hirosystems/ordinals-api/docs/overview.md

 # Ordinals API Overview

 The Ordinals API is a protocol that allows for Bitcoin inscriptions based on Ordinal theory.
 It provides a service that indexes Bitcoin Ordinals data and offers a REST API to access and query this data.
+To showcase the Ordinals API, we built an[Ordinals Explorer](https://ordinals.hiro.so/), where you can search by inscription, sat, block height or owner address.
+You can also sort and filter by sat rarity, inscription type (text, image, etc) and date of creation.

 > **_NOTE:_**
 >